Learn all about the shadow archetype, including definition, characteristics, examples and how it relates to the Creator archetype.

 In short, the shadow is the unknown and dark side of an individual’s personality.

-The shadow archetype therefore consists of the most selfish, repressed and turbulent instincts and capabilities of the individual, ones which they themselves are not even conscious that they possess.
+The shadow archetypes therefore consist of the most selfish, repressed and turbulent instincts and capabilities of the individual, ones which they themselves are not even conscious that they possess.

 The archetype also represents the person’s weaknesses, their desires, failings, repressed ideas, shame and instincts.